 When buying a pre-owned home, you can get a loan from any lender you’d like.
 There are many types of lenders to consider, including banks, credit unions, and mortgage lenders.
 Each has its pros & cons.

 When comparing loan programs, keep in mind that there is much more to a loan than the interest rate.
 For a number of reasons that are too long to analyze here (for example, a lender that can’t close the loan on time can cost you money and even get you in legal trouble), you are better off getting your loan from a lender that is local and reputable.

 Although getting a loan seems straightforward, there are many moving parts.
 Researching online will only take you so far.
 There is no substitute for hands-on experience.
 Over the years, I’ve gotten more than 10 home loans for myself, and I typically work closely with my buyer clients’ lenders, so I have quite a bit of experience.

 I’ve researched over 50 lenders in the Mid-Atlantic region, from Baltimore to Richmond, and know of loan programs that few people have ever heard of.
 I can help you find the lender and loan program that is right for your situation.

 Builders offer certain incentives that change from time to time.
 Currently, all builders offer assistance towards closing costs.
 This incentive is contingent on the buyer using the builder’s preferred lender and title company.
 Also, at this time, some builders offer a free finished rec room in some of their floor plans.

 These incentives are only available for new construction and are subject to change at any time.
 Builders may replace them with other incentives or they may discontinue them altogether.

-Slones Care is the benefits package buyers receive when hiring me as their Realtor.
-It is available for both new construction and pre-owned homes, and it is in addition to any incentives or warranties offered by builders.
+Homebuyers that hire me as their Realtor receive a free smart home system.
+It is available for both new construction and pre-owned homes, and it is in addition to any incentives offered by builders.